adasq/dropbox-v2-api/EXAMPLES.md

 ### files/get_temporary_link ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#files-get_temporary_link))
 Get a temporary link to stream content of a file.
 This link will expire in four hours and afterwards you will get 410 Gone.
+So this URL should not be used to display content directly in the browser.
 Content-Type of the link is determined automatically by the file's mime type.

 ```js
 dropbox({